 In this Part —

-“acquirer” means a person that acquires an interest in a landholder by a relevant acquisition and, if there is more than one, each of them.
+acquirer means a person that acquires an interest in a landholder by a relevant acquisition and, if there is more than one, each of them.

 176. When an acquisition occurs

 (1) For the purposes of this Chapter, but subject to section 173(4)(c), the time when an acquisition of an interest in a landholder occurs is to be determined under this section.